sysec-uic/cs487-f23/syllabus.md

 - Understand fundamental principles of computer security and threat models.
 - Identify common vulnerabilities and apply appropriate mitigation techniques.
-- Use software security analysis and reverse engineering tools.
+- Understand software security analysis and use reverse engineering tools.
 - Evaluate and select encryption and authentication mechanisms.
 - Analyze and assess security risks in complex computer systems.
 - Apply best practices for secure system administration and network configuration.
+- Be familiar with computer security research.

 ## Assessment and Grading: